 Rx, Ty, Rz may be replaced with equivalent wire wound resistors, however it would mean some heat dissipation from them compared the inductor counterparts.

 Normally a lead acid battery would need to be charged for about 10 to 14 hours for allowing at least 90% of charge accumulation.
-With the above fast battery charger circuit the same could be done within 5 hours of time, that's 50% quicker.
+With the above rapid battery charger circuit the same could be done within 5 hours of time, that's 50% quicker.

 R1---R5 = 10k